 Dog Bite Injuries: You might sustain catastrophic injuries due to a dog attack.

 We know that your injuries might prevent you from getting out of the house or hospital to discuss your case.
 That shouldn’t stand between you and the legal help you deserve.
 That’s why our team is prepared to come to you.
 All you have to do is give us a call and set up a free consultation.
 We’ll take it from there.

 Representing all Victims of Catastrophic Injuries in Atlanta, GA

 Any unexpected accident can cause a catastrophic injury.
-Hasner Law handles cases involving:
+Hasner Law PC handles cases involving:

 - Car accidents

 - Bicycle accidents